Tulsa TV Memories

 "UHF", a movie about TV, shot in Tulsa, showing at the Admiral Twin in Tulsa, featured on a Tulsa TV web site!

-The Admiral Twin Drive-In plays "UHF" (original photo by Wes Horton)
+The old Twin screen (original photo by Wes Horton)

 6/2005: The Admiral Twin Drive-In won Hampton Inns' "hidden landmark" contest!
 Hampton put up $20,000 plus labor to help refurbish the Twin.
 Thanks to everyone who voted online.
 Hurray for Hampton and the Twin!